-A specific minimum amount of SIMPLE IRA contributions and earnings is required to be distributed by April 1 of the year following the year the participant reaches age 70 1/2.
+A specific minimum amount of SIMPLE IRA contributions and earnings is required to be distributed by April 1 of the year following the year the participant reaches age 70 1/2, although this distribution is waived for 2009.
 After this initial year, the participant must receive a required minimum distribution for each year by December 31 of that year.
 (For further details regarding the required minimum distribution amount, see IRS Publication 590, Individual Retirement Arrangements (IRAs).)